The wet form of age-related macular degeneration (wet AMD) can start suddenly. You won’t feel pain, but you might notice problems with your eyesight.

 If You Have Dry AMD

-Most people with AMD have the dry form, which usually does less damage to your vision.
+Most people with AMD have the dry form, which usually does less damage to your vision, especially in the early stages”.
 But the dry type can turn into the wet type.
 If you have dry AMD, be on guard for any changes in your eyesight, and get regular checkups with your eye doctor so you’re aware if it changes to wet AMD.